nvanlaerebeke/mitto/src/Readme.md

 Minimum ToDo's:
-	- Fix rabbitmq + write tests for it
 	- Add the ability to call connectasync on a disconnected client, now a new client is required
 	- Make router a generic class of IRouter<F> where F is the Frame type that implements IFrame This is for defining how the data is represented internally, example when using RabbitMQ vs PassThrough vs ...